From the tinest possible leap to the farthest reach,

 there is the world inhabited by humans.

-Distances is Tim Benjamin’s second album of electronic music.
-The album is conceived as a journey from the smallest to largest possible scale or distance, from the Planck length to the edge of the observable universe.
+This album is conceived as a journey from the smallest to largest possible scale or distance, from the Planck length to the edge of the observable universe.

 The Planck length is the length at which classical ideas about space-time and gravity cease to be valid.
 Quantum effects dominate.
 The quantum length is the smallest measurement of length with any meaning.